 Dan Quillen’s original proof in

-is purely combinatorial (i.e. does not use topological spaces): he uses the theory of minimal Kan fibrations, the fact that the latter are fiber bundles, as well as the fact that the classifying space of a simplicial group is a Kan complex.
+of the classical model structure on simplicial sets is purely combinatorial (i.e. does not use topological spaces): he uses the theory of minimal Kan fibrations, the fact that the latter are fiber bundles, as well as the fact that the classifying space of a simplicial group is a Kan complex.
 This proof has been rewritten several times in the literature: at the end of

 as well as in

 A proof (in fact two variants of it) using the Kan fibrant replacement functor is given in section 2 of

 which discusses the topic as a special case of a Cisinski model structure.

 The fun part is not that much about the existence of model structure, but to prove that the fibrations are precisely the Kan fibrations (and also to prove all the good properties of without using topological spaces); for two different proofs of this fact using , see Prop.
 2.1.41 as well as Scholium 2.3.21 for an alternative).
 For the rest, everything was already in the book of Gabriel and Zisman, for instance.